 I have previously written about my recent infatuation with the Filipino cuisine, but Lebanon is another country that I have developed a serious crush on.
 Two of the best-located restaurants in Dubai Marina are Lebanese, and they are therefore obvious places to go, when you want to give your visitors a memorable evening.
 One of the restaurants, Reem Al Bawadi, is located right in the sweet spot down at the Marina Walk.
-Poul and I ate there about a month ago, and you can read about our dinner here.

 The second restaurant is newly opened Abd El Wahab The Fisherman, located in Pier 7 at Marina Mall.
 Pier 7 is a remarkable round building and it’s actually standing in the water, so from Abd El Wahad’s location on the 5th floor, you have great views of the Marina, no matter where you are seated.